lhvk/venue-finder/README.md

    yarn install
    ```

-4. Start the development server.
+4. Start the development server using npm or yarn.

    ```
    npm start